National Company we are proud of the many long-term relationships we have with

 National we have absolute confidence that our farms are being managed according

 to the highest professional standards.
 Through the years, Farmers National has

 done consistently excellent work on every aspect of farm operations.
-We particularly
+We

-reassuring for the future.
+-- and reassuring for the future.

 help and expertise of Bernie Winter and Rich Hickman have been invaluable in